Traditional Plant-Based Cooking

 My Weetabix loaf was ready after 1 hour and 10 minutes in a fan oven.

-• Allow to cool for a few minutes in the loaf pan before carefully tipping out of the pan and placing on a wire rack to cool completely.
+• Allow to cool for a few minutes in the loaf pan before carefully removing out of the loaf pan and placing on a cooling rack to cool completely.

-Remove the parchment paper or paper insert before cooling to avoid the paper sticking to the cake as it cools.
+Remove the baking paper or paper insert before cooling to avoid the paper sticking to the loaf cake as it cools.

 Notes